GatorSethBarber/SoftwareEngineeringGroup24/Sprint1.md

 To jumpstart the Gift Card Xchange project, we fomulated three user stories for sprint 1.
 From those user stories, we dissected what features to build.
 We planned to develop a page that displays available gift cards to attract viewers.
 We also planned to create a sign-up and login button to allow viewers to sign up and become registered users.
 After logging in, we want the users to have access to their dashboard.

+The following are the exact details of the user stories:
+1. As a new user, I want to create an account to gain access to functionality.
+2. As a signed-up user, I want to log-in to my account so I can access homepage/dashboard.
+3. As a public viewer, I want to see what cards are available so I can decide whether to sign up.

 ## Front End

 Specifics here